Law Dork

 In addition to Bove and Reuveni himself — who, it was announced Tuesday, has been hired by Democracy Forward, an organization that previously was (but no longer is) involved as co-counsel in the case — the “potential witnesses” include Drew Ensign, the lawyer who appeared before Boasberg in court on March 15.
 Boasberg, at a hearing last week, had named Reuveni and Ensign as people he thought likely to be witnesses.

-They note this is not an exhaustive list and that several other people unnamed in the Reuveni disclosure — within DOJ, DHS, and the State Department — also “may possess relevant information.”
+The plaintiffs’ lawyers noted that this is not an exhaustive list and that several other people unnamed in the Reuveni disclosure — within DOJ, DHS, and the State Department — also “may possess relevant information.”

 * = Sens.
 Susan Collins and Lisa Murkowski voted against Bove’s confirmation.
 Sen. Bill Hagerty did not vote.